Wizzerinus/magicnet/README.md

   * Requires the use of a custom event handler (`MNMathTargets.FIELD_CALL_ALLOWED`)
 * **Message API routing** - domain-specific
   * Requires the use of a custom TransportManager or HandleFilter
-* **Message-level security** - not implemented / domain-specific
+* **Message-level security** - partially implemented / domain-specific
-  * This includes things like "Reject MOTD from the clients".
-Because actually, currently the server will respond to the MOTD, which can be used to extract the protocol hash from the server.
-This should be prevented through a middleware.
+  * This includes things like "Reject MOTD from the clients" and "Reject unauthenticated messages".
-    Right now there isn't one, but I will add one into the standard library at some point.
+    Those are currently implemented.
   * This also includes things like "Encrypt all messages".
 This is a domain-specific area - everything can be done through middlewares, and also goes out of the scope of the library.
 * **Protocol-level security** - not implemented